OpenEvalProject/evals/manuscripts/elife-63167/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/63167/elife-63167-fig5-v2.jpg)

-**Figure 5.:** Manis javanica).The family names in the legend are ordered as in the phylogeny.
+**Figure 5.:** The family names in the legend are ordered as in the phylogeny.
 Silhouettes from http://phylopic.org/.

 ## Discussion

-## High-quality mammalian genomes from roadkill using MaSuRCA hybrid assembly
+### High-quality mammalian genomes from roadkill using MaSuRCA hybrid assembly

 With an increasing number of species being threatened worldwide, obtaining genomic resources from mammalian wildlife can be difficult.
 We decided to test the potential of using roadkill samples, an abundant and valuable resource in ecological studies (Schwartz et al., 2020) but a currently underexploited source material for genomics (Etherington et al., 2020; Maigret, 2019).
 Roadkill are indeed relatively easy to survey and the potential coordination with ongoing monitoring and citizen science projects (e.g. Périquet et al., 2018; Waetjen and Shilling, 2017) could potentially give access to large numbers of tissue samples for frequently encountered species.
 Even though roadkill may represent a biased sample of species populations (Brown and Bomberger Brown, 2013; Loughry and McDonough, 1996), they can also be relevant to generate reference genomes for elusive species that could hardly be sampled otherwise.
 Despite limited knowledge and difficulties associated with de novo assembly of non-model species (Etherington et al., 2020), we designed a protocol to produce DNA extracts of suitable quality for Nanopore long-read sequencing from roadkill (Tilak et al., 2020).
 Additionally, we tested the impact of the accuracy of the MinION basecalling step on the quality of the resulting MaSuRCA hybrid assemblies.
 In line with previous studies (Wenger et al., 2019; Wick et al., 2019), we found that using the high accuracy option rather than the fast option of Guppy 3.1.5 leads to more contiguous assemblies by increasing the N50 value.
 By relying on this protocol, we were able to generate two hybrid assemblies by combining Illumina reads at relatively high coverage (50-60x) and MinION long reads at relatively moderate coverage (11-13x), which provided genomes with high contiguity and completeness.
 These represent the first two mammalian genomes obtained with such a hybrid Illumina/Nanopore approach using the MaSuRCA assembler for non-model carnivoran species: the aardwolf (P. cristatus) and the bat-eared fox (O. megalotis).
 Despite the use of roadkill samples, our assemblies compare favorably, in terms of both contiguity and completeness, with the best carnivoran genomes obtained so far from classical genome sequencing approaches that do not rely on complementary optical mapping or chromatin conformation approaches.
 Overall, our carnivoran hybrid assemblies are fairly comparable to those obtained using the classic Illumina-based genome sequencing protocol involving the sequencing of both paired-end and mate-paired libraries (Li et al., 2010).
 The benefit of adding Nanopore long reads is demonstrated by the fact that our hybrid assemblies are of better quality than all the draft genome assemblies generated using the DISCOVAR de novo protocol based on a PCR-free single Illumina 250 bp paired-end library (Weisenfeld et al., 2014) used in the 200 Mammals Project of the Broad Genome Institute (Zoonomia Consortium, 2020).
 These results confirm the capacity of the MaSuRCA hybrid assembler to produce high quality assemblies for large and complex genomes by leveraging the power of long Nanopore reads (Wang et al., 2020).
 Moreover, these two hybrid assemblies could form the basis for future chromosome-length assemblies by adding complementary HiC data (van Berkum et al., 2010) as proposed in initiatives such as the Vertebrate Genome Project (Koepfli et al., 2015) and the DNA Zoo (Dudchenko et al., 2017).
 Our results demonstrate the feasibility of producing high-quality mammalian genome assemblies at moderate cost (5,000–10,000 USD for each of our Carnivora genomes) using roadkill and should encourage genome sequencing of non-model mammalian species in ecology and evolution laboratories.

-## Genomic evidence for two distinct species of aardwolves
+### Genomic evidence for two distinct species of aardwolves

 The mitogenomic distances inferred between the subspecies of O. megalotis and P. cristatus were comparable to those observed for other well-defined species within the Carnivora.
 Furthermore, by comparing the genetic diversity between several well-defined species (divergence) and several individuals of the same species (polymorphism) based on the COX1 and CYTB genes across Carnivora, we were able to pinpoint a threshold of approximately 0.02 substitutions per base separating divergence from polymorphism, which is in accordance with a recent study of naturally occurring hybrids in Carnivora (Allen et al., 2020).
 This method, also known as the barcoding-gap method (Meyer and Paulay, 2005), allowed us to show that the two subspecies of P. cristatus present a genetic divergence greater than the threshold, whereas the divergence is slightly lower for the two subspecies of O. megalotis.
 These results seem to indicate that the subspecies P. c. septentrionalis should be elevated to species level (P. septentrionalis).
 Conversely, for O. megalotis, this first genetic indicator seems to confirm the distinction at the subspecies level.
 However, mitochondrial markers have some well-identified limitations (Galtier et al., 2009), and it is difficult to properly determine a threshold between polymorphism and divergence across the Carnivora.
 The measure of mtDNA sequence distances can thus be seen only as a first useful indicator for species delineation.
 The examination of variation at multiple genomic loci in a phylogenetic context, combined with morphological, behavioral and ecological data, is required to establish accurate species boundaries.